ColemakMods/mod-dh/android/README.md

 ## Limitations

-Only the main layout arrangments are supported.
+Only the main layout arrangments are supported by the Android API.
 Modifier keys, backspace, AltGr layers etc remain as per the defaults.
 Extend layer is not supported.

 ## Making modifications